-How to find a good roofer
+How to Find a Good Roofer

-Experience and Qualifications
+Experience & Qualifications

 The National Federation of Roofing Contractors Limited (NFRC) is the UK’s largest roofing trade association and actively make sure that all its members go through a vigorous vetting procedure before they can become a member of the federation.
 The NFRC also ensure that each roofer carries out high standards of workmanship, sound business practice and that they adhere to Government Endorsed Standards.
 So the NFRC website is a fantastic place to look for a roofer and it allows you to search by area to find a one that is a NFRC member.

-Quotes, Insurance and Payment
+Quotes, Insurance & Payment

 Local Authority Building Control